ipesek/jsxgraphbook/src/3_3_circles.md

 In JSXGraph we don't have only points and lines.
 In this section we will learn about circles.
-They can be constructed with different [methods](https://jsxgraph.org/docs/symbols/JXG.Circle.html#method), here we will present how to create with two points and a point and a radius.
+They can be constructed with different [methods](https://jsxgraph.org/docs/symbols/JXG.Circle.html#method), here we will present how to create a circle with either two points, or a point and a radius.
-Let us now look at the example.
+Let us look at the example.
 {/lang}

 {lang=SI}##Circles{/lang}